 - Securing your blog-site: $10 per month

-- Resources: $0-$100+ this can include free online resources, to workshops, books and subscriptions to help you increase your blog’s brand, marketing, or traffic
+- Resources: $0-$100+ this can include free online resources, workshops, books, and subscriptions to help you increase your blog’s brand, marketing, or traffic

-- Other costs: You may need to invest in a camera, laptop, or other device to assist you with writing and documenting images for your blog
+- Other costs: You may need to invest in a camera, laptop, or other devices to assist you with writing and documenting images for your blog

 Reader Based Content: Your audience is the key factor to the success of your blog.
-You can write and blog content for years, but if you don’t have an audience reading and sharing your content, then your not going anywhere fast.
+You can write and blog content for years, but if you don’t have an audience reading and sharing your content, then you are not going anywhere fast.

 Using simple things like feedback from your comments section, tracked URLs, or analytics can show you where your audience is coming from and what posts and contents they are most interested in based on their behavior.
 The key is to use this data and then direct your future blog content towards what your audience responds to the most.